 Major Segments Covered in the Minimally Invasive Spine Surgery Market Report Suite

 While this report suite contains all data, each of the markets are also available as stand alone MedCore reports.
 This allows you to get access to only the research that you need.
 You can view all these included reports and segmentation here:

-- MIS Interbody Devices Market – MedCore: Covers segmentation in the Minimally invasive posterior lumbar interbody fusion (MIPLIF), Transforaminal lumbar interbody fusion (TLIF), Minimally invasive TLIF (MITLIF), lateral lumbar interbody fusion (LLIF), lateral interbody fusion (DLIF®), extreme lateral interbody fusion (XLIF®), lateral interbody fusion (GLIF™), and oblique lateral interbody fusion (OLIF) device markets.
+- MIS Interbody Devices Market – MedCore: Covers segmentation in the Minimally invasive posterior lumbar interbody fusion (MIPLIF), Minimally invasive TLIF (MITLIF), lateral lumbar interbody fusion (LLIF), and oblique lateral interbody fusion (OLIF) device markets.

 - MIS Pedicle Screws Market – MedCore: Covers segmentation in the Percutaneous MIS Systems and Retractor-Based MIS Systems device markets.

-- Spinous Process Fixation Market – MedCore: Several spinal fixation systems exist for stabilizing the spine so that bony fusion can be achieved.
-The majority of these fixation systems use rods that attach to screws that are threaded into the vertebral bodies or the pedicles.
+- Spinous Process Fixation Market – MedCore: Covers several spinal fixation systems that exist for stabilizing the spine so that bony fusion can be achieved.

 Buying all of these reports together in this suite package will provide you with substantial discounts from the separate prices.
 Request Pricing to Learn More

 - Unit Sales, Average Selling Prices, Market Value & Growth Trends